 If you're using Office at home or at work, it's usually more convenient to stay signed in.
 However, if you're using a shared computer (for example, at a library or business center), it's important to sign out when you're done.
 This will prevent others from accessing your OneDrive files.

 If you sign in to Windows 8 with your Microsoft account, you'll automatically be signed in to Office 2013, and it will not let you sign out of Office.
-Instead, you can sign out of Windows 8 to prevent other people from accessing your files.
+Instead, you can sign out of Windows 8 to prevent others from accessing your files.

 Once you've signed in to your Microsoft account, your OneDrive will appear as an option whenever you save or open a file.
 You still have the option of saving files to your computer.
 However, saving files to your OneDrive allows you to access them from any other computer, and it also allows you to share files with friends and coworkers.